Sv443/geniURL/README.md

 `?format=json/xml`
 Use this optional parameter to change the response format from the default (`json`) to `xml`
 The structure of the XML data is similar to the shown JSON data.

-`?threshold=0.65`
-This optional parameter can be used to change the fuzzy search threshold from the default of 0.65
-It has to be between 0.0 and 1.0; the lower the number, the less results you'll get but the more accurate the top results will be.
-0.65 is a good middle ground but depending on your use-case you might want to play around with this.

-`?disableFuzzy`
-This optional and value-less parameter can be used to disable the fuzzy search entirely.
-Because the current fuzzy search implementation is not as accurate as it should be, your application might need the search results as they come from the genius API.

 <br>